Meridian-Inc/cartographer/README.md

 - **Discovers your network** — Hit "Run Mapper" and watch as devices appear: routers, servers, NAS boxes, phones, smart home gadgets, you name it.
 - **Drag-and-drop editing** — Rearrange the map to match how your network actually looks.
 Label things, group them, make it yours.
 - **Health at a glance** — Green rings mean online.
 Red means trouble.
 No more guessing if your printer is down again.
+- **Smart alerts** — Get notified when something goes wrong.
+Cartographer learns your network's normal patterns and alerts you to unusual behavior — like a device going offline unexpectedly or sudden latency spikes.
 - **AI assistant** — Ask questions about your network in plain English.
 "What's down?"
 "Why is my connection slow?"
 Get instant answers.
 - **Live updates** — See network changes in real-time as devices come online or go offline.
 - **Saves your work** — Your layout is saved automatically, so you don't lose your changes.